 - 1. Remove the grass bag, if so equipped.
 You can place it on top of the engine, with the bag opening to the front. - 2.
-Loosen the handlebar locking knobs. - 3.
-Spread the lower ends of the handlebar struts to release the locating pins. - 4.
+Remove the starter rope from the lower guide on the handlepipe.
+This will prevent damage to the starter rope. - 3.
+Loosen the handlebar locking knobs. - 4.
+Spread the lower ends of the handlebar struts to release the locating pins. - 5.
 Fold the handlebar forward, over the top of the mower.
 When folding the handlebar, be careful to avoid kinking or pinching the control cables.